How to Report a Doctor For Medical Negligence – UK Guide

 The statistics in the graph below show certain financial statistics regarding medical negligence claims made against the NHS in 2020/21.
 These figures have been taken from the latest NHS Annual Resolution Report.
 As you can see, there was a total of £2,209 million spent in costs associated with NHS medical negligence claims over this period.

 However, this figure is not just made up of claims made against doctors.
-You can claim for medical negligence compensation if you have been injured by a dentist or surgeon too.
+You can claim for medical negligence compensation if you have been injured by a dentist (dental negligence) or surgeon too.
 For example, if you have undergone unnecessary surgery.

 Knowing whether or not you’ve been the victim of medical malpractice can be tricky.
 There are often risks involved with many medical procedures and medications.
 Your doctor should explain these risks to you beforehand so that you can make an informed decision.